dime-coin/electrum-docs/2fa.rst

 addition, the third master public key can be derived from your seed, ensuring that your wallet addresses can be restored.
-In order to restore your wallet from seed, select "wallet with two factor authentication", as this tells Electrum to use this special variety of seed for restoring your wallet.
+In order to restore your wallet from seed, select "wallet with two factor authentication", as this tells Electrum-Dime to use this special variety of seed for restoring your wallet.

 .. image:: png/Restore_2fa.png